Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ### Assign an account

-In this step you assign the accounts to which you want to book the payments.
+In this step, you assign the accounts to which you want to post the payments.

 #### Prerequisites